 The province has a number of HE institutions, including the Nelson Mandela Metropolitan University, the University of Fort Hare and the Walter Sisulu University of Technology.
-Despite the high quality of education facilities, 22,8% of the population aged 20 years or older has never received any schooling, while 6,3% has completed some form of HE (Census 2001).
+Primary education is nearly universal, with only 2,6% of children not attending primary school.
+Some 84% of adults are functionally literate and 96% of youths are literate.